moorepants/todo/readme.rst

   - Build cysmpy
   - Replace appropriate imports with csympy functions in mechanics
   - Compare the n-link pendulum derivation speed problem speed with/without csympy

+- Develop the PyCon tutorial (and maybe the Akron one too).

 PyDyViz
 -------